ChrisWhealy/DistributedSystemNotes/Lecture 15.md

     It’s important to understand that the proposal number rules are applied to proposers ***individually***.
 Consequently, if there are multiple proposers in the system, there does not need to be any agreement between proposers about what the next proposal number should be.

 1. ***The Acceptor***
     When the acceptor receives a `prepare(n)` message, it asks itself *"Have I already agreed to ignore proposals with this proposal number?"*.
 If the answer is yes, then the message is simply ignored; but if not, it replies to the proposer with a `promise(n)` message.

-This message means that the acceptor is now promising to ignore all messages with a proposal number smaller than `n`.
+    By returning a `promise(n)` message, the acceptor has now committed to ignore all messages with a proposal number smaller than `n`.

 1. ***The Proposer***
     When the proposer has received `promise` messages from a majority of messages for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.